Mordekai66/TempMailBox/README.md

-# Temporary Mail App
+# TempMailBox

-Temporary Mail App is a Python application that provides disposable email addresses with a user-friendly Tkinter GUI.
+TempMailBox is a Python application that provides disposable email addresses with a user-friendly Tkinter GUI.
 It allows users to generate temporary email accounts and receive emails.

 ## Features